KostasLoukas/2D_Platformer_Game_with_Unity/README.md

 # Alien Invasion

-This a 2D Platformer game created with Unity 2019.4.20f1.
+This is a 2D Platformer game created with Unity 2019.4.20f1.
 The project contains the solution that can be imported into Unity as well as the compiled game.
 The executable file is in the /Builds/Windows/x64/Alien Invasion x64 folder.

 The game features a main menu, a main level (where the player battles against the alien invasion), an upgrade menu (where the player